lansinghd/ADVi3pp-User-Manual/How-to-Flash.md

 * The **LCD resources**
 * The **mainboard** (custom Marlin firmware)

+**IMPORTANT**: Do not mix different versions.
+Both the LCD and the mainboard must have the exact same version.

 ## Part 1 - Flashing the LCD resources

 **IMPORTANT**: When you flash **ADVi3++** LCD for the first time, you will not see the new screens until you flash the Mainboard part.

 ### LCD Step 1 - Prepare a microSD card

-**IMPORTANT**: You have to use a microSD card with a maximum capacity of **8GiB**.
-If you use a microSD card with a greater capacity, the results are **unreliable** (sometimes it flashes, sometimes not).
+**IMPORTANT**: You **have to** use a microSD card with a maximum capacity of **8GiB**.
+If you use a microSD card with a greater capacity, the results are **unreliable** (sometimes it flashes, sometimes not, who knowns what may happend).
 This is a limitation of the LCD panel itself.

 You have two possibilities to flash: